 Request a Quote

-On this 25 days Uganda Culture and Wildlife Safari, you are to traverse a country that is too culturally vast and naturally endowed.
+On this 25 days best of Uganda Culture and Wildlife Safari, you are to traverse a country that is culturally vast and naturally endowed.
 You will have authentic cultural encounters alongside a dive into nature’s endless gifts to this Pearl of Africa.
 Uganda is among the top 5 countries with the friendliest people worldwide and common to all Ugandans, irrespective of one’s cultural subscription, is the friendliness towards visitors and even amongst themselves.
 There are 56 tribes in Uganda, each with different cultural practices manifested in their economic activities, the food, dress codes, music and dances.
 It is here in Uganda where you can explore cultures that have stayed a lifespan of centuries undiluted, so all indications are for unique and wonderful experiences while on this Uganda safari trip.
-Moreover, the places to visit involve mostly the less travelled parts of Uganda and the national parks that harbor diversity of wildlife including the rare ones like Mountain Gorillas, Chimpanzees, Golden monkey and the big five.
+Moreover the places to visit involve mostly the less travelled parts of Uganda and the national parks that harbor diversity of wildlife including the rare ones like Mountain Gorillas, Chimpanzees, Golden monkey and the big five.

 - Cultural encounters and local village tours

 - Chimpanzee tracking

 - Cultural sites visits

 Day 1 – Arrival at Entebbe International Airport and hotel transfer

 Upon arrival at the airport, staff from Jungle Escape Africa shall warmly receive you and transfer you to the hotel for your relaxation after a long flight and overnight stay.
 You shall be briefed about the next day’s program and the set off time, which can be adjustable or fixed.